The Cornwall We Want

 Overpopulation

-by Sheridan, over 4 years ago
+by Sheridan, almost 6 years ago

 The biggest problem we all face is overpopulation,the current UK population is over 65 million and rising ( the maximum sustainable UK population is 17 million).
 Until this is addressed everything will get worse.
 People need to be dissuaded from having children to help get the population down,for example,being taxed heavily for every child they have.
 All house building in the UK should be halted as there are already 1.5 million empty homes in the UK.
 Without actions such as these the planet will be totally uninhabitable in about 100-150 years.Unfortunately we seem to be "breeding to extinction ".